ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/session/querying/how-to-perform-a-faceted-search.dotnet.markdown

-# Session : Querying : How to perform a faceted search?
+# Session: Querying: How to perform a faceted search?

 To execute facet query using session `Query` method use `ToFacets` extension.
 There is also a possibility to convert query straight into `FacetQuery` instance using `ToFacetQuery` extension.